BRZE Butterfly Strategy

 Frequently asked questions

-A butterfly on BRZE is the butterfly strategy applied to BRZE (stock).
+- A butterfly on BRZE is the butterfly strategy applied to BRZE (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With BRZE stock trading near $20.88, the strikes shown on this page are snapped to the nearest listed BRZE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BRZE stock at $29.20 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BRZE chain strike and the premiums come straight from that session's bid/ask midpoint.